SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: Introduction

-\begin{itemize}[leftmargin=1em] \item \textbf{A practical, stateless, adaptive optimizer.} \name{} (\Cref{alg: no_ema}), is a novel optimizer based on pre-processing SGD with two stateless operators---$\gradnorm$ and $\gradwhite$ (\Cref{fig: \name{}}).
-They perform gradient stabilization and loss landscape whitening, respectively, using information solely from the current gradient. \name{} offers the following properties crucial in practice: \begin{enumerate} \item Robustness to ill-conditioned problems: on LLM pre-training, \name{} consistently and efficiently converges \emph{without} learning rate warm-up (\Cref{sec: llm_exp}, \Cref{sec: ablation}). \item Memory efficiency: \name{} achieves the memory footprint of SGD, that is $\approx 50\%$ reduction on total memory, and $\approx 100\%$ reduction on optimizer states when compared to Adam. \item Computational efficiency: consistently achieves the same or better performance when compared to Adam across several scales and can significantly improve token-efficiency during training up to 2$\times$ at the 1B scale for the LLaMA model. \end{enumerate} \item \textbf{Theoretical analysis of \name{}.} We show that (1) $\gradnorm$ can stabilize the heterogeneous covariance of LLM gradients, leveraging the redundancies in LLM gradient flows (\Cref{thm: stability} in \Cref{app: discussion}); and (2) $\gradwhite$ can be derived as a non-diagonal second-order update under a specific structural assumption of the Hessian (\Cref{sec: gradwhite_discuss}).
+\begin{itemize}[leftmargin=1em] \item \textbf{A practical, stateless, adaptive optimizer.} \name{} (\Cref{alg: no_ema}), is a novel optimizer based on pre-processing instantaneous stochastic gradients with two stateless operators---$\gradnorm$ and $\gradwhite$ (\Cref{fig: \name{}}).
+They perform gradient stabilization and loss landscape whitening, respectively, using information solely from the current gradient. \name{} offers: \begin{enumerate} \item Memory efficiency: \name{} only requires the memory footprint of SGD (w/o momentum), that is: $\approx 50\%$ reduction on total memory, and $\approx 100\%$ reduction on optimizer states compared to Adam.
+This can be further reduced with LOMO technique \citep{lv2023full} (\Cref{fig: preview} (c)). \item Sample efficiency: through experiments (\Cref{sec: exp}) on LLM pretraining tasks, we demonstrate that \name{} not only reduces memory overhead but also achieves similar or even better performance compared to Adam.
+Notably, \name{} achieves convergence speed-ups of over 2$\times$ in terms of the number of tokens used for both 350M and 1.3B models (\Cref{fig: preview}). \item Computational efficiency: we propose a efficient scheme to accelerate the computation of \name{} (\Cref{sec: practical}), achieving a similar throughput to Adam without the need for distributed computation (\Cref{sec: memory_exp}) required by recent optimizers such as shampoo \cite{gupta2018shampoopreconditionedstochastictensor}. \item Robustness to hyperparameters: the hyperparameters of \name{} are lazily tuned via heuristics; and they are shared across all model sizes.
+Even when compared to tuned-baselines obtained with learning rate sweeps, \name{} still delivers strong performances on LLM pretraining.
+This is a promising indication of applicability to real-world problems. \end{enumerate} \item \textbf{Theoretical consistency with LLM dynamnics.} We show that (1) $\gradnorm$ can stabilize the heterogeneous covariance of LLM gradients, leveraging the redundancies in LLM gradient flows (\Cref{thm: stability} in \Cref{app: discussion}); and (2) $\gradwhite$ can be derived as a non-diagonal second-order update under a specific structural assumption of the Hessian (\Cref{sec: gradwhite_discuss}).
 Additionally, we highlight that in the quadratic case, $\gradwhite$ leads to convergence rates that are robust to the condition number of the local curvature (\Cref{thm_sve_optimal}, \Cref{sec: analysis2}).

-\item \textbf{Fast convergence for LLM pretraining.} Through experiments (\Cref{sec: exp}) on LLM pretraining tasks, we demonstrate that \name{} not only reduces memory overhead but also achieves similar or even better performance compared to Adam.
-Notably, \name{} achieves convergence speed-ups of over 2$\times$ in terms of the number of tokens used for both 350M and 1.3B models (\Cref{fig: preview}). \end{itemize}